February 2, 2021

 Online, details will be sent to registrants.

-Asesh launched Salary Finance when he saw the impact that a lack of access to affordable financial services had on his children’s nanny.
-From helping an individual by giving her a loan that she repaid from her salary, he co-founded and has globally scaled a company that enables workers at more than a fifth of companies in the FTSE-100 to receive wage advances and a range of other financial products.
+Asesh launched Salary Finance when he saw the impact that a lack of access to affordable financial services had on his children’s nanny, who he supported by providing a loan that she repaid from her salary.
+He went on to co-found and globally scale a company which enables workers at more than a fifth of companies in the FTSE-100 to receive wage advances and a range of other financial products.

 Salary Finance’s offering is especially important at a time when the pandemic has blighted the finances and mental health of many families.
 Here in the UK, its clients also include a quarter of NHS Trusts and police forces and eight of the UK’s ten largest supermarket chains and non-food retailers.
 Across the UK and the US, its platform is used by 500 employers and available to four million people.